 Supernova pictograph Photo Tim Wong

 By 1130 AD, their dynasty started to crumble.
 A prolong drought that lasted 50 years rendered the ruling class insupportable.
 Social collapse led to widespread violence and warfare.
-Peasants fled north and west into remote canyons.
+Peasants fled into remote canyons, settling in highly defensive cliff dwellings.
 By 1150 AD, Chaco Canyon was deserted, all the Great Houses lay empty, the Great Kiva fell silent.